t81dev/duotronic-whitepaper/examples/README.md

   using NumPy-style array operations.
 This file exists solely to support prototyping, vectorized experimentation, and exploratory evaluation.

   It must not be treated as a semantic reference.
+  Behavioral divergence from `ternary_reference.py` invalidates experimental conclusions.

 ## Notes

 - Files in this directory are **not optimized**.
 - None of the implementations are intended as production backends.
 - Only `ternary_reference.py` defines authoritative semantics.